We are awarding $750 to a student every semester. All you have to do is show us how financial literacy has made a difference in your life.

 - Are there ways that I can increase my chances of getting approved?
 Yes, there are a number of things you can do that will improve your chances of getting the loan you need, such as:

 - Checking your credit report before applying.
-If your credit looks less than favorable, it might be a good idea to wait until it improves.
+If your credit looks less than favourable, it might be a good idea to wait until it improves.

 - Paying off any other outstanding debts you have (credit card bills, etc.).